dave5801/emotion-reader/README.md

 ##### Face API
 * Face API can detect up to 64 human faces then can be handle with the use of bytes or url.
 * Face API can compare 2 different faces and determine if they are the same person or not.
 This is what we used for Authentication and Authorization for our Face Login feature.
 * Face API has many more features.
-Check them out here [Face API Documenation](https://docs.microsoft.com/en-us/azure/cognitive-services/face/overview).
+Check out the Face API and [Face API Documenation](https://docs.microsoft.com/en-us/azure/cognitive-services/face/overview).
 ##### Emotion API
 * Emotion API takes in an expression as an input, returns a bounded box using Face API, and returns a JSON object with 8 emotions.